texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 The "Hello World" example uses the `iostream` library. `iostream` includes a **stream** called `cout`. `cout` allows users to write formatted text to the terminal, which is often called **printing** the text.

 Ok, we're ready to write our first program!
+The following commands should look familiar from our Linux tutorial.

 {{ site.data.alerts.terminal_commands }}
 cd ~/exercises